innager/asterTES/README.md

 # Aster: Adaptive Statistical framework for Therapeutic Efficacy and Recrudescence

-Package `asterTES` performs recurrence classification and failure rate estimation of therapeutic efficacy studies (TES).
+Package `asterTES` performs recurrence classification and failure rate estimation for therapeutic efficacy studies (TES).
 To install it from [GitHub](https://github.com/):

 ``` r